 He says a man can be destroyed but not defeated.

 Problem: the harpoon went down with the shark.

 DiMaggio would have liked the way he hit the shark.
 Home run.

-He has no weapon, so he makes one out of lashing his knife to the tip an the oar.
+He has no weapon, so he makes one by lashing his knife to the tip of the oar.